Skip to content

 Other characters just almost tell me their names.
 This was certainly the case with Craig Firenze and Kitty Kowalski in Mettle.
 In Mettle, the two bratty tweens were always going to be Kitty and Mink.
 Tathrelle was another name that sprang up, for Untrustworthy.

 Frances always existed in The Real Hub of the Universe, but her surname started off as Marshall, not Miller.
-Her name was changed as a character named Marsh was mentioned too often with her.
+But I ended up changing her name, as a character named Marsh was mentioned too often with her.

-Other characters are named for people I know, in whole or in part.
-The Enigman Cave is particularly chock full of such characters.
 It’s everyone from the Chief Veterinarian to a space defender to the Chief Engineer.
 The Real Hub of the Universe has some, including the Chief of Police.
-Plus the Ashford baby is named for a man I know.
+Plus the Ashford baby is named for a man I know from the online writing community.

 Character Creation: Time to Show Some Emotion

-Characters also exist to make the main character feel something.
-And this isn’t always something good.
-Ben Chase exists to piss Marnie off in The Enigman Cave.
 Johnny Barnes exists in The Real Hub of the Universe to terrify Ceilidh and force her into action.
 Jeannie exists in Mettle to anger Craig and eventually make him not feel too bad about getting on a plane.

 And one of the reasons Dave Shepherd exists in the Obolonk universe is to help Peri get over Charlie.